Lukhausen/Lepus/typst/supercharged-dhbw/chapters/background.typ

  caption: [Tokenization Comparison between GPT-4o and GPT-3 @openai_tokenizer],
 )

-After evaluating multiple representation strategies, we determined that our approach optimized tokenization efficiency within text-based constraints without leveraging GPT-4o's visual processing capabilities.
+After evaluating multiple representation strategies, we determined that our approach (@tokenization-analysis) optimized tokenization efficiency within text-based constraints without leveraging GPT-4o's visual processing capabilities.
 We deliberately chose not to use visual models for several reasons: first, the substantial GPU memory footprint of multimodal models would have exceeded our hardware constraints; second, initial testing revealed that visual models became overwhelmed by ARC task complexity and failed to correctly convert visual grids to structured text representations, often missing critical spatial relationships essential for pattern recognition.
 While theoretical alternatives exist—such as Unicode color block representation (🟥, 🟦, 🟧, 🟨, 🟩, 🟪, 🟫, ⬛, ⬜, 🔲, 🔳)—our analysis suggested minimal potential performance improvements from such adaptations.

 For our second experimental condition, we implemented an enhanced prompt incorporating Chain of Thought reasoning and step-by-step verification methodologies—techniques empirically demonstrated to significantly improve model reasoning capabilities @lightman2023letsverifystepstep @wei2023chainofthoughtpromptingelicitsreasoning: